andrewtavis/slides/oss_participation/slides.md

   - Let maintainers know if you're experiencing problems and ask for help (they want you to succeed)

 - After a few contributions, start looking into whether you can support with code reviews
-  - Reviewing code from other community members is very helpful for projects
+  - Reviewing code from other community members is very helpful for projects!

 - Ask maintainers for suggestions on how you can improve your contributions